wp-plugins/myrealpage-idx-listings/readme.txt

 == Upgrade Notice ==

+= 0.7.3 =
+Minor bug fixes

 = 0.7.2 =
-* Fixed an issue that cuase the title tag to revert to the Wordpress default when the listing custom URLs were active.
+* Fixed an issue that cause the title tag to revert to the Wordpress default when the listing custom URLs were active.

 = 0.7.0 =
 This update will allow you to use the shortcode on a home page.